 Cement, aggregates and fly ash consumed internally represents the quantity of those materials transferred to our ready-mix concrete and concrete block production lines for use in the production process.
 Internal trading activity represents the consumption of internally sourced materials at a transfer price approximating market prices.
 These amounts are eliminated at the operating segment level or in consolidation, as appropriate.
-Aggregates volumes exclude by-products.

-Average external selling prices are shown on a per ton basis for cement, aggregates and fly ash; on a per cubic yard basis for ready-mix concrete; and on a per 8-inch equivalent unit (4) for concrete blocks.
+Average external selling prices are shown on a per ton basis for cement, aggregates and fly ash; on a per cubic yard basis for ready-mix concrete; and on a per 8-inch equivalent unit for concrete blocks.